Kourtney Kardashian Questions Sister Kylie Jenner’s Mega-Wealth On ‘The Real’

-Kourtney Kardashian questioned little sister Kylie Jenner’s mega-wealth on the latest episode of The Real, as she sat alongside hosts Jeannie Mai, Tamera Mowry, Loni Love, and Adrienne Bailon Houghton, the former girlfriend of her younger brother Robert Kardashian Jr.
+Kourtney Kardashian questioned little sister Kylie Jenner’s mega-wealth on the latest episode of The Real as she sat alongside hosts Jeannie Mai, Tamera Mowry, Loni Love, and Adrienne Bailon Houghton, the former girlfriend of her younger brother Robert Kardashian Jr.

 But it is the youngest Kardashian sister, Kylie, who has made the most money of all.
 Forbes named her the world’s youngest billionaire in the magazine’s 2019 ranking of business owners through her Kylie Cosmetics line, clothing partnerships, and product endorsements.
 It was that level of wealth that Kourtney spoke about to the show’s hosts.